 The company that created BulletVPN is Nixworks OÜ, a company from Estonia.
 The country of origin of their company was the only piece of information we could find on the Internet.

 Of course, Estonia boasts a transparent business environment.
 The company is registered under Ali Jawad, aged 37 at the time of writing.

 We don’t really know much about them, but what made an impression on us is how they value one’s right to remain anonymous.

 Estonia is a country in Northern Europe.
 Though they are based in Europe and in the EU, they aren’t a part of the 14 Eyes Alliance, which is good news for BulletVPN users.

-Besides worrying if a VPN service is under the alliance, information selling is also a problem of VPN users.
-Again, BulletVPN has a no log policy and on top of that, they do not give or sell information to third parties.
+Besides worrying if a VPN service is under the alliance, information selling is also a concern VPN users have.
+BulletVPN does have a no-log policy and on top of that, they do not give or sell information to third parties, or so they say.

 BulletVPN Conclusion – It’s Not Bad